 We recommend reading: 4 Common Types of Depression

 No one is free from this terrible illness

 One day you may realize you’ve been having a hard time getting out of bed, your life doesn’t feel the same, nothing excites you and inside feels like nothing but turmoil.

 Then you start feeling overwhelmed, everything seems to overwhelm and exhaust you.
 You have to force yourself to feel anything besides the inner pain that follows you like a shadow.

-There are days where you feel worse and others you feel better, emotional instability is your name.
+There are days when you feel worse and others when you feel better; emotional instability is your name.
 You don’t understand, you only feel tremendous anxiety which sinks you even deeper into the darkness.

 You have no idea what’s going on, you don’t remember the last time you felt well, you’re empty inside.
-You can’t help but feel worse when you leave the house, someone turns to you for help or when you need to start a new project at work.
+When you leave the house you can’t help but feel worse, thinking of all you need to do at work.